COMPOSER

 50 words

-A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
-Her compositions have been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Composer Zoe Yost centers her artistic life at the crossroads.
+Her compositions have been premiered by artists including David Friend, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+She is working on active commissions for Empire City Men’s Chorus, Ensemble For These Times, and Choral Chameleon.

 100 words